ahhowell55/k8s-load-demo-api/README.md

 # API?

-This thing really doesn't have an api but does just one thing.
+This thing does just one thing.

 Anything sent in the url is considered a "password" and is hashed with bcrypt.
 This is set to put some load on the box.
 Responses should take at least ~1s to generate.